vitorpfr/billsplit-clojure/README.md

-# billsplit-clojure
+# billsplit-clojure [WIP]

-A website to split a bar or restaurant bill among several people, written in Clojure
+A website to split a bar or restaurant bill among several people, written in Clojure and done as a personal project.

 ## Usage

-TODO
+`lein run`

 ## License